tomazam1/EmicvlGit/README.md

 5. copy all the contents of this text file below (between the BUTTON CONTROL BEGIN SCRIPT and ...END SCRIPT line ) and paste it into the atest.cs
 6. save atest.cs
 7. Drag atest.cs from the project window on the kam0Mov object in the Hierarchy window
-8. in the Hierarchy window click on the in the kam0Mov object and then in the Inspector window fill the public variables MobileDiffuseSh and picTxtr0
+8. in the Hierarchy window click on the in the kam0Mov object and then in the Inspector window fill the public variables  if necessary

 Here starts the source code: